Slip and fall accidents according to UK law: Workspaces vs public

 • Anti-slip mats in high-risk areas

 Slipping in public?
-You’re not alone — And you’re not powerless
+You’re not alone, and you’re not powerless

 Slip and fall accidents: Everyday places, everyday dangers